amirchohan/revolut/README.md

 - Creation of accounts and transactions at runtime for demo.
 - Unit tests using TDD.

-## Starting the applicaiton
+## Starting the application
-1. Clone the repo and run the following command: `mvn package -Dmaven.test.skip=true`
+1. Clone the repo and run the following command: `mvn package`
-2. This will create a single fat jar which can be executed: `java -jar target/revolut-1.0-SNAPSHOT-jar-with-dependencies.jar`
+2. This will create a single fat jar which can be executed with `java -jar target/revolut-1.0-SNAPSHOT-jar-with-dependencies.jar -demo`

 ## Using the REST API
 ### Accounts